What is Dynamic Pricing Optimization?

 While dynamic pricing algorithms offer numerous advantages, they’re not without criticism.
 Concerns have been raised about transparency, potential price discrimination, and fairness.
 For example, some argue that customers might end up paying more based solely on their browsing habits or purchase histories, raising questions about equity and fairness.
 As a result, businesses leveraging dynamic pricing optimization must tread carefully, ensuring that their practices are transparent, justifiable, and do not alienate their customer base.

 Dynamic pricing is a standard practice in various industries, ranging from hospitality and leisure to transportation and utilities.
+It is also deeply embedded in B2B sectors where cost inputs and market conditions shift frequently.
 Here are some real-world examples of companies and industries that have successfully implemented dynamic pricing:

 - Airlines: Delta Airlines is one of the largest airlines in the US and uses dynamic pricing algorithms to adjust ticket prices based on demand, seasonality, and flight time.
 Prices often spike during peak travel times and decrease during off-peak hours.